en English

 Ø: 15cm

-Condition: Dark green crust-like patina beneath which the bronze core appears.
+Condition: Dark green patina with light encrustation, beneath which the bronze core appears.
 The handle and the handle attachment (gusset) are missing.

-Said to be found together with the olpe, item CL0109b
+Said to be found together with our bronze olpe, item CL0109b

 Item reference: CL0109a